ayushidutta/cnn-image-classification/README.md

 ## Dataset

-The '_data_' folder contains the train/test splits of all datasets used in this experiment.
-For images, please refer to the individual dataset's page.
+The '_data_' folder contains the train/test splits of _nuswide_ dataset as an example.
+For the images and other relevant details, please refer to the individual dataset's page.

 ## Extracting CNN features